kTheLemon/UC-standard-format/STANDARD.md

 ```

 ## Cell Dictionaries
 Cell dictionaries are used to compactify the level code.
 They allow the cell lists to compactify the ID's as much as possible.
-The ID's will be turned into ASCII characters (using a function equivalent to the lua `string.char`), so you'll need to seperate them by bytes.
-(1 byte goes up to 255).
+The ID's will be turned into base-64 numbers.
 These new ID's must start at 1 to avoid null bytes.
 It is recommended to make lower numbers more common cells to optimise the level code, although this is not required.
 Here's an example:
 ```json
 {